waxlamp/memvid-test/README.md

 ## View the memory video

-The memory is just a video files whose frames are all QR encodings of the source text.
-You can view this video with a command like `mpv memory.mp4 --speed=0.01` so that you have time to view the individual frames.
+The memory is just a video file whose frames are all QR encodings of the source text.
+You can view this video with a command like `mpv memory.mp4 --speed=0.01` (the `speed` option gives you time to view the individual frames).

 ## Analysis